-Historically, podcasting ad campaigns often involve ads that are read by the podcast host or a familiar voice.
+Historically, podcasting ad campaigns often involved ads that were read by the podcast host or a familiar voice.
 A static ad or jingle may be also included as part of the file.
 These ads are part of the content and included, or "baked-in," with the file that is downloaded.
 Targeting is limited because everyone who downloads the file gets the same ads.